nuxt/components/README.md

 | nuxt.config.js
 ```

-Then in `awesome-ui/nuxt.js` you can use the `components:dir` hook:
+Then in `awesome-ui/nuxt.js` you can use the `components:dirs` hook:

 ```js
 import { join } from 'path'